What time is Saturday Night Live on this week?

 Comedy show returns for a 47th season

-Saturday Night Live is returning this Saturday (2 October) with its 47th season premiere.
+Saturday Night Live is returning this Saturday (9 October) with the second episode of the 47th season.

-Owen Wilson will host the comedy show, with Kacey Musgraves performing as the evening’s musical guest.
+Kim Kardashian will host the comedy show, with Halsey performing as the evening’s musical guest.

 In the US, the show is scheduled to air at 11:30pm on NBC on Saturday.